Rehket/SF-CIDP/ReadMe.md

 ## What is the purpose of this tool?
-< Name Here > aims to make migrating changes between salesforce environments simple with integration into VCS.
+**< Some Amazing Name Here >** aims to make migrating changes between salesforce environments simple with integration into VCS.
  So simple, such that there is no excuse or reason to not do it.

 ### Beta Features